Home » All Recipes » Desserts » Red Wine Poached Pears Dessert Recipe

 • If the pears tip over, gently turn them so they soak up flavor and color evenly.

-• Spoon leftovers over yogurt, pancakes, or stir into a cocktail.
+• Spoon leftover syrup over yogurt, pancakes, or stir into a cocktail.

 Store: Place the pears and their liquid in an airtight container and refrigerate for up to 4 days.
 Warm them together on the stove over low heat until heated through.